bibekanandadatta/JHU-Dissertation-Template/README.md

 The previous version of the template used default options for the LaTeX report class and different packages which had unusually large font sizes and extra white spaces around different environments.
 So, I decided to reorganize the template and add more customization by loading the necessary packages.
 Compared to the previous version, for the current version of the template, I have:

+  - Reorganized the code in the template in a more readable and understandable format
+  - Custom macros to generate title page and front matters (TOC, LOT, LOF)
+  - Updated the appearance of the table of contents, list of figures, and list of tables.
   - Added customization options to control the font size and shape of different headings.
   - Added customization options to control the white space for different environments.
-  - Reorganized the loading of common packages (you may need more) and their settings.
-  - Modularized all the settings, formatting, and macros.
-You can add more as needed.
   - Added specific settings for adding quotes (epigraph package) to the chapters
   - Added examples of customized macros for mathematical and non-mathematical environments.
-  - Updated the appearance of table of contents, list of figures, and list of tables.
+  - Added support to generate PDF/A output on Overleaf directly.